JohnPiatras/youtube-adventure-mapper/README.md

 ## Usage

-`node youtube-adventure-mapper.js [url]`
+> `node youtube-adventure-mapper.js <options> [url]`

-Run it without providing a url and it will scrape the annotations of [The Dark Room](https://www.youtube.com/watch?v=OqozGZXYb1Y).
+There is, at the moment, only one option:

+  > `-o <filename> : sets the base output filename`

+The url must be a valid youtube video url, or one of the following values (for testing):

+  > `escape` - a short youtube adventure involving nerf guns

+  > `darkroom` - the Dark Room by John Robertson.

+So, just for clarity here are some examples of usage:

+  > `node youtube-adventure-mapper.js -o graph https://www.youtube.com/watch?v=Jm-Kmw8pKXw`

+This will create four output files: graph.json, graph.dot, graph.svg, graph.png.

+The video in the example above is The Dark Room and, as I used this for testing quite a lot, you can provide 'darkroom' as the url and it will map that very same video.
+  > `node youtube-adventure-mapper.js -o graph darkroom`

 ## Output
-The output consists of two files:
+The output consists of four files named 'output' with an appropiate extension by default:

  * output.json - a JSON representation of the videos and their annotation links to other videos.

- * output.dot - can plotted as a graph using the graphvis dot command.
+ * output.dot - can be plotted as a graph using the [Graphviz](https://www.graphviz.org/) visualization software.

- The DOT output can be turned into a fabulous visualisation using the command `dot -Tsvg ./output.dot > output.svg`.
+ * output.svg - a vector graphics plot created using the [viz.js](https://www.npmjs.com/package/viz.js) module.

+ * output.png - a png conversion of the svg file created using [svg2img](https://www.npmjs.com/package/svg2img).

 ## Examples
 The repository contains examples of maps generated from these three youtube games: